dainst/gazetteer_drescher/README.md

 #### Options
 * `-h | --help` for usage information, including a list of all available `<formats>`.
 * `-t | --target <target path>` for specifying the desired output directory and file.
 This is _optional_: Each format defines a default directory and filename in `config/config.exs`.
+* `-d | --days <n days offset>`.
+This is _optional_: Only retrieve places that were added or changed in between now and the last n days specified by the offset.

 ## Format mapping information